 Recently, I tried renting a car in Taiwan for the first time.
 So on this article, I’ll be sharing my experience renting the car and driving in Taiwan in general.
 I’ll explain why I choose to rent the car on Klook, what you’ll need to rent one, and some tips and tricks for driving in this country.

-I WON’T be making a detailed comparison of the many different car rental agencies in Taiwan or their insurance policy details, because that is beyond the scope of what I know.
-In addition to what they provide, I always recommend getting additional travel insurance in Taiwan.
+I WON’T be making a detailed comparison of the many different car rental agencies in Taiwan or their insurance policy details.
+In addition to what they provide (which often only covers collisions with other cars but nothing else), I always recommend getting additional travel insurance in Taiwan.

 Also see my similar guide to renting and driving scooters in Taiwan.